-This is the exciting place to be, designing new tools and visualization but lets focus fully across the whole Business Model Canvas.
-We do need to talk more ‘content,’ more purposeful design at the back-end, if the bigger organization is going to sign up in the way it can, but equally make it creatively applied.
+This is the exciting place to be, designing new tools and visualisation but let’s focus fully across the whole Business Model Canvas.
+We do need to talk more ‘content,’ more purposeful design at the back-end, if the bigger organisation is going to sign up in the way it can, but equally, make it creatively applied.

 We need to think how architecture and agility can combine; an opening exploration of operations, systems, applications, and of thinking different ways to be agile thus providing a more transition planning approach to underpin the emerging business model’s design.